lobennett/openneuro_glmfitlins/README.md

 1. Facilitate efficient and reproducible neuroimaging data analysis
 2. Provide minimal barriers to entry for researchers at all levels

+The FitLins workflow estimates statistical maps (e.g., z-stat, t-stat) across several levels, including `runLevel` (subject-level run contrast maps), `subjectLevel` (fixed-effect averages across runs), and `dataLevel` (group-level average maps).
+Group results summarize the models and activation maps for each study and task.
+The provided specification files are sufficient to download and reproduce all outputs.
+If you are unable to run the workflow but are interested in outputs for any of the datasets listed in `statsmodel_specs`, please feel free to reach out.

 # Community Contributions